 - 1. THE DEVELOPMENT DOES NOT CAUSE ADVERSE FLOODING ON OTHER PROPERTY.
 The applicant's engineer submitted technical data that indicates that the proposed development will not increase flood heights. - 2.
 NO SAFE ACCESS.
-The depth of water at the proposed house will be 0.8 feet during the 100year flood event and 0.3 feet during the 25-year flood event.
-The depth of water at the curb in front of this property is 3.3 feet during the 100-year flood event and 2.8 feet during the 25-year flood event.
+The depth of water at the proposed house will be 2.6 feet during the 100-year flood event and 2.1 feet during the 25-year flood event.
+The depth of water in the alley at the rear of this property is 1.6 feet during the 100-year flood event and 1.1 feet during the 25-year flood event.
 First responder personnel do not have safe access to the house during a 100-year flood event. - 3.
 ADDITIONAL OCCUPANCY IN THE FLOODPLAIN.
 The development increases the opportunity for human occupancy in the floodplain by increasing the conditioned area on the property.
-The development increases the conditioned living space within the 100-year floodplain from 735 square feet to 2,291 square feet. - 4.
+The development increases the conditioned living space within the 100-year floodplain from 1,258 square feet to 2,428 square feet. - 4.
 PROPOSED FINISHED FLOOR ABOVE MINIMUM REQUIRED ELEVATION.
 The proposed building will have its finished floor elevation above the City of Austin minimum elevation requirements, which require the finished floor elevation to be at least one foot above the 100-year floodplain elevation.
-The finished floor elevation of the proposed building is 1.2 feet above the 100-year floodplain. - 5.
-HARDSHIP CONDITIONS FOR THE PROPERTY DO NOT EXIST.
-There is an existing house on the lot that is occupied.
-Failure to allow this development that increases density within the floodplain would not impact the single-family use of the lot.
-The property does not have a hardship as defined in the Building Code.
+The finished floor elevation of the proposed building will be 2.4 feet above the 100-year floodplain. - 5.
+HARDSHIP CONDITIONS FOR THE PROPERTY EXIST.
+There is an existing house on the lot that is unoccupied and under Code Compliance enforcement.
+The owner hired a structural engineer who recommended the existing house be demolished due to significant foundation issues that are beyond repair.
+Failure to allow the proposed development would impact the single-family use of the lot.
+The property meets the hardship conditions criteria as defined in the Building Code